The Most Beautiful Places in Illinois Feature Waterfalls, Stunning Vistas, and Wildflowers

 Springfield

-We wouldn’t exactly call watching politics in action beautiful, but the Illinois State Capitol in Springfield is definitely one of America’s most stunning statehouses, especially when it’s dusted in a fluffy cloud of freshly fallen snow.
+We wouldn’t exactly call watching politics in action beautiful, but the Illinois State Capitol in Springfield is definitely one of America’s most stunning statehouses, especially when juxtaposed by verdant wildflowers.
 Built in 1868 in the French Renaissance Revival style and capped with an ornate dome, the 361-foot-high building is currently open for tours and stands even taller than the US Capitol in Washington, DC.
-Afterwards, pay a visit to Abraham Lincoln’s home where he lived before becoming the 16th president of the United states (no big).
+Afterwards, pay a visit to Abraham Lincoln’s home, where he lived before becoming the 16th president of the United states.
+Heck, if you add on a stop at the Abraham Lincoln Presidential Library & Museum, you can make your entire Springfield visit Abe-themed.

 Eagle Ridge Resort & Spa